sdrwtf/ansible-installer/README.md

 > :warning: This script is only tested on Ubuntu 20.04!
 It might work on other debian based distros, try at own risk.

+## Features

+- Updates software repositories
+- Installs `software-properties-common`
+- Adds `ppa:ansible/ansible`
+- Installs Ansible with dependecies
+- Copies `.ansible.cfg` from this repo into `/root/` to enable colorful output if Ansible is run as `sudo ansible-pull -U ...`

 ## Usage

 1. Clone or download this repository to your local machine